alexaitken/synapse/readme.md

 Synapse is partially an idiomatic port of [AxonFramework](http://axonframework.com) and [Lokad.CQRS](http://lokad.github.io/lokad-cqrs)

-**Warning:** Synapse is still under heavy development; public API is likely to break before a stable release is announced.
+**Warning:** Synapse is still under heavy development; public API can change at any time.

 ## Getting Started